-Have faith in your phone.
 We soon learned that fancy pants cameras aren’t essential for snapping incredible, high-quality shots of our wonderful city.
-With some excellent technical tips from Kistler, we quickly got to grips with focusing, framing, and getting the perfect lighting for each shot with only a few taps on our screens.
+With some excellent technical tips from Michael, we quickly got to grips with focusing, framing, and getting the perfect lighting for each shot with only a few taps on our screens.
 And while we’d all love to splash out on hefty, top-notch snappers to dangle from our necks, nobody can deny the satisfaction that comes with knowing you have one that fits right in the palm of your hand, available to use at any given moment.
 Speaking of which …

 2. Live in the ‘Fleeting’ Moment

 It sounds a bit romantic, but when you’re 100 percent focused on life as it unfolds in front of your very eyes, you can’t help but live fully in the moment, and this really shines through on your camera roll.
 One of the main lessons we learned from Michael was to keep our eyes wide open and our fingers hovering over the shutter button, because you never know when those spontaneous, unplanned, and beautiful ‘fleeting’ moments will present themselves to you in the form of a perfectly-timed picture.
 Just like when this adorable old lady walked into the frame of my cluttered hardware store shot, or the split second when a bicycle dashed across a busy urban crossing as I crouched down low, ready to capture the swarm of pedestrians heading towards me.
 Priceless!

 3. Don’t Be Afraid to Break the Rules